open5e/open5e/source/monsters/tome-of-beasts/V/vesiculosa.rst

 **Engulf.** The vesiculosa engulfs all restrained or unconscious creatures within 5 feet of its main body (up to 2 Large, 4 Medium or 8 Small creatures).
-An engulfed creature is restrained, has total cover against attacks and other effects outside the vesiculosa, and takes 21 (6d6) acid damage at the start of each of the vesiculosa’s turns.
+An engulfed creature is :ref:`srd:restrained`, has total cover against attacks and other effects outside the vesiculosa, and takes 21 (6d6) acid damage at the start of each of the vesiculosa’s turns.
 When the vesiculosa moves, the engulfed creature